 After recent changes to legislation, provided no details have changed when the tenancy becomes periodic, then there should be no need to serve any further prescribed information.
 If details have changed however, please read our guidance on prescribed information.

 If your tenancy ends in a dispute, you must declare a dispute when you end the protection of the deposit online.
-If you need guidance, please follow the step-by-step guide user guide and follow Step 4 or contact the Landlord Advice Team on 03330 142 998.
+If you need guidance, please follow the step-by-step guide user guide.

 TDS requires that you submit all relevant documentation as evidence along with the TDS Dispute Application form for an adjudicator to review the tenancy (you must do this within 3 months of the tenancy ending).

-Whether there is a change to the tenancy during the agreement, or you are seeking advice on additional clauses, please call the RLA's Landlord Advice Team on 03330 142 998.
+Whether there is a change to the tenancy during the agreement, or you are seeking advice on additional clauses, please call the RLA's Advisors on 03330 142 998.